google/or-tools/ortools/sat/doc/reference.md

 **Args:**

-- *arcs*: a list of arcs.
+- *arcs:* a list of arcs.
 An arc is a tuple (source_node, destination_node, literal).
 The arc is selected in the circuit if the literal is true.
     Both source_node and destination_node must be integers between 0 and the number of nodes - 1.

 **Returns:**
-  An instance of the Constraint class.
+  An instance of the `Constraint` class.

 **Raises:**

-  ValueError: If the list of arcs is empty.
+- *ValueError:* If the list of arcs is empty.

 ### AddAllowedAssignments
 ```python